ryansheehy0/Cheat_Sheets/javascript.md

 ```

 ## Promises
 Used to handle asynchronous(code can be run in parallel) operations.
+Can only return either a resolve or a reject.

 ```
 let promise = new Promise((resolve, reject) => {